uakroncs2/project2/README.md

   * There will never be duplicate values inserted into the tree
   * You may keep track of parent nodes within the Nodes themselves or send pointers to pointers as arguments
   * You MUST use recursion for everything!
 YOU MAY NOT USE FOR OR WHILE LOOPS FOR ANY REASON!
-  * use valgrind to check for mamory leaks, points will be deducted if any are present
+  * use valgrind to check for memory leaks, points will be deducted if any are present
   * All test cases must pass to get a passing grade

 ## Rubric